UoB-COMSM0166/2025-group-21/README.md

 #### Sustainability in Design

-By using these two protocols, we were able to make informed and accurate decisions sustainability during our development.
+By using this framework, we were able to make informed and accurate decisions about sustainability during development.
 The insights gathered during this process were used to develop a series of user stories (Table 6), which we translated into actionable requirements in our product backlog.

 <div align=“center”>
   <p align="center"><strong>Table 6</strong><br>Sustainability user stories and their acceptance criteria, arising from the SusAF</p>